Therese Ann Markow: Research and career

 Markow was appointed a professor of zoology at ASU in 1990.
 In 1993 she initiated the Minority Access to Research Careers program, supported by NIH, to support students from underrepresented groups pursue careers in biosciences.
 She served as Director of the National Science Foundation Program in Population Biology.
 In 1995 she was awarded a Fulbright Program fellowship, which allowed her to pass a semester at the Monterrey Institute of Technology, Campus Guaymas, in Sonora, where she conducted long-term studies on natural populations of cactophilic Drosophila.
 At Arizona State University she became Regents Professor, the highest honour bestowed upon a faculty member.
 During her last three years at Arizona State University, she served as editor-in-chief of the journal Evolution.

 In 1999, Markow moved to the University of Arizona in Tucson as Regents’ Professor of Ecology and Evolutionary Biology and Director of the Center for Insect Science.
 Upon moving to the University of Arizona, she moved the National Drosophila Species Stock Center to Tucson, establishing annual workshops, with Patrick O’Grady of Cornell University, on the use of species other than D. melanogaster for research.
 Markow founded the Drosophila Species Genome Consortium, the genomes of 12 Drosophila species were sequenced, assembled, annotated, which expanded the genetic resources available to the research community.

 Markow joined University of California, San Diego in 2008, where she was appointed Amylin Chair in Life Sciences and continued as Director of the Drosophila Species Stock Center which moved with her to UCSD.
 In 2012 she joined the National Laboratory for the Genomics of Biodiversity in Mexico, which allowed her research alongside participating in the training of Mexican graduate students.
 Since 2013 she has served as one of Mexico's Sistema Nacional de Investigadores (SNI III).
 Her research recently has focussed upon use of ecological diverse Drosophila species as a models to understand public health problems such as diabetes and obesity.
 In addition to her studies of ecological and evolutionary genomics of Drosophila, she undertook, with funding from the World Wildlife Fund, studies of the genetics and genomics of monarch butterflies in Mexico.

-Havasupai Studies Controversy

-Markow has been accused of unethical and unauthorized use of DNA samples collected from Havasupai individuals, Native American inhabitants of the Grand Canyon.
-The samples had been collected in 1989 with consent to research the community's rate of diabetes.
-However, tribe members discovered the samples were used without the community's consent to research topics on mental illness as well as theories of the tribe's geographical origins.
-Markow used the samples to research mental disorders such as schizophrenia without informing the tribe.